---->

 types being magnetic, electric charge, terrestrial gravity and

-with the square of distance from their source as Kepler noted, like
+with the square of the distance from their source similar to some

 Many early scientists were concerned with deriving improved